-

 Study to Become a Midwife

-Our next term begins the week of January 8th!
+Our next term begins the week of July 21th, 2024!

-Class and Skills Development
+Academic and Skills Development

-Students will spend 800 hours in the classroom.
+Students will spend 900 hours in the classroom.
 Students can expect to spend 2 hours studying outside of class for every hour spent in class.
 Classes are a blend of skills and academic learning that is both teacher as well as video led.
 Our students are taught the basics right away - blood draw, vital signs, urinalysis - and they put those skills to work!

-- The classroom portion of the program may be completed in 12 - 24 months.
+• The classroom portion of the program may be completed in 12 - 24 months.

-- Clinical training typically takes 24 - 36 months and is completed concurrently with the classroom portion.
+• Clinical training typically takes 24 - 36 months and is completed concurrently with the classroom portion.

 Clinical Training / Apprenticeship

-- During the second year of study, students are expected to be on-call 24/7 in preparation for the rigors of a midwifery practice.
+• During the second year of study, students may apply for an extended apprenticeship with Beautiful Beginning Birth Center.
+At this point, students are expected to be on-call 24/7 and attend all appointments and births, as well as perform office duties in preparation for the rigors of a midwifery practice.

-- Students may apply for an apprenticeship to complete their clinical hours with a school approved Preceptor-Midwife.
+• Students may apply for an apprenticeship to complete their clinical hours with a school approved Preceptor-Midwife.

 It is our belief that a student should attend births and clinics with several midwives throughout her study.
 This diversity in experiences allows a student to formulate her own philosophy of midwifery and how she would like to practice.